usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-review.md

       For example, running the command `review sjengle v1.0.0` will fetch the `v1.0.0` release from the `project-sjengle` repository, verify there are no warnings or Javadoc issues, and run the `Project1Test.java` test suite.

   1. You have already passed the code review for the previous projects.
-For example, you may not request code review for project 3 until completing code review for project 2 and may not request verification for project 2 until completing code review for project 1.
+For example, you may not request code review for project 3 until completing code review for project 2 and may not request code review for project 2 until completing code review for project 1.

   1. You are not already signed up for an upcoming code review appointment.